DEPDC1B: Domains

 DEPDC1B contains two structural domains: a DEP domain and a RhoGAP domain.

 The DEP domain is primarily found in proteins involved in G-protein signalling pathways and regulation of GTPase.
 As well, experimental evidence suggests that the DEP domain determines the subcellular target of some GTPase Activating proteins.
 In the DEPDC1B protein electronic inference has verified the GTPase activator activity function.
 The solution structure of human containing DEP domain containing proteins verifies the secondary structure of the domain: containing three alpha-helices and two beta-strands within the approximate 80 amino acid region of the domain.

 The RhoGAP domain is another structural domain known to interact with GTPase and small GTPase.
 Research concerning the domain in other proteins indicates an approximately similar function among the domain in various proteins.
 The domain has been verified to interact with other proteins to form complexes or interact with other structures of the cell such as the cytoskeleton or plasma membrane.

 Post-translational modification

 DEPDC1B protein product is predicted to be highly phosphorylated after translation.
 A single sumoylation site, found within the RhoGAP domain, indicates the possible interaction of the protein with a SUMO protein, enabling or inhibiting interaction with other proteins.
 A single palmitoylation site, found within the RhoGAP domain, indicates the possible interaction of the DEPDC1B protein product with a membrane via lipid anchor.

-No conserved glycolation sites are predicted within the mature DEPDC1B protein product.
+No conserved glycosylation sites are predicted within the mature DEPDC1B protein product.
 No signal peptide or transmembrane domains are predicted within human or any ortholog protein.
 No prenylation sites are predicted in any DEPDC1B orthologs.